varnish/Varnish-Book/varnish_book.rst

    ..
 VCL

-   In addition, Varnish uses the *Varnish Configuration Language* (VCL) that is translated to C programming language code.
+   Varnish uses the *Varnish Configuration Language* (VCL) that allows you to specify exactly how to use and combine the features of Varnish.
+   VCL is translated to C programming language code.
    This code is compiled with a standard C compiler and then dynamically linked directly into Varnish at run-time.
-   This has several advantages.
-   The most practical is the freedom you get as system administrator.

-   You can use VCL to decide how you want to interact with Varnish, instead of having a developer trying to predict every possible caching scenario.
-   The fact that VCL is translated to C code, gives Varnish a very high performance.
+   When you need functionalities that VCL does not provide, e.g., look for an IP address in a database, you can write raw C code in your VCL.
-   You can also by-pass the process of code translation and write raw C code, this is called in-line C in VCL.
+   That is in-line C in VCL.
-   In short: VCL allows you to specify exactly how to use and combine the features of Varnish.
+   However, in-line C is strongly discouraged because in-line C is more difficult to debug, maintain and develop with other developers.
+   Instead in adding in-line C, you should modularized your C code in Varnish modules, also known as VMODs.

    ..
 VMODs

-   Varnish allows integration of Varnish Modules also known as VMODs.
    VMODs are typically coded in VCL and C programming language.
    A VMOD is a shared library, which can be called from VCL code.